Skip to main content

 Secondary Prevention through Screening and Clinical Management

-DCEG investigators developed and validated HPV DNA testing that directly assays the causal virus.
-Now in widespread use in the U.S., the test provides greater accuracy than ambiguous Pap tests and has led to improved clinical management strategies, with lengthened screening intervals.
+DCEG investigators had important roles in the development and validation of HPV DNA tests that directly assay the causal virus over the last decades.
+These tests are now in widespread use in the U.S.; they provide greater accuracy than ambiguous Pap tests and have led to improved clinical management strategies, with lengthened screening intervals.

-The 2019 ASCCP Risk-Based Management Consensus Guidelines are presented in a series of eight papers in the Journal of Lower Genital Tract Diseases and are available free on the web and as a downloadable application for smartphones.
+The Risk-Based Management Consensus Guidelines were published in a series of eight papers in the Journal of Lower Genital Tract Diseases, available free on the web and as a downloadable application for smartphones.

 These guidelines utilize a risk-based approach and focus on HPV testing for primary screening.
+HPV testing, combined with other tests, like Pap cytology, can identify those patients with high-risk infections for closer follow-up, patients with precancer who require treatment to remove the precancer, or patients with cancer who need treatment.
 Paired with vaccination against HPV, they support the global effort to accelerate cervical cancer control.

 Email